ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

   --dev-url "docker://postgres?search_path=public"
 ```

-If you look at the migration directory, a new SQL file should be created with the commands required for adding a new
+If you look at the migration directory, a new SQL file should be created with the statements required for adding a new
-column called `age`.
+`age` column.

 ```text {3}
 .